Looking for a different event or date? Check the full calendar to find more event listings!

 Perry is in the heart of Western New York, at the gateway to Letchworth State Park, the Grand Canyon of the East...and steps away from the shores of Silver Lake and its famous Sea Serpent.

-Silver Lake Feasibility Study
+Silver Lake Trail Feasibility Study

 This project has interesting, exciting 'quality of life' and recreation impacts.
 Silver Lake Feasibility Study project documents are posted on the village initiatives page.

-Perry Has An Official Book: Henry Loves Hills
+Perry's Official Book is Henry Loves Hills

 Henry Loves Hills is Perry's official book written by Perry native Patrick E. Brennan in response to a competition organized by Read Around Perry, a Rotary-initiated community literacy program with support from the Town of Perry Bicentennial Committee in 2014.
 It tells the story of a school bus, named Henry, who negotiates the beautiful rolling hills of Perry bringing children to and from school everyday.